Rick Wiles

-Rick Wiles (born August 20, 1953) is a far-right American conspiracy theorist, pundit, and Christian fundamentalist senior pastor at the non-denominational Flowing Streams Church.
+Rick Wiles (born August 20, 1953) is a far-right American conspiracy theorist, pundit, and Christian fundamentalist senior pastor at the nondenominational Flowing Streams Church.
 He is the founder of TruNews, a website promoting racist, homophobic, and antisemitic conspiracy theories.

 Wiles has said that Jews seek to obtain control of countries to "kill millions of Christians", and has claimed that Jews are "deceivers" and that Jews "plot, they lie, they do whatever they have to do to accomplish their political agenda".
 In February 2020, YouTube permanently banned the TruNews channel.

 Career

 Before becoming a radio host, Wiles worked as an advertising and marketing sales manager for CNN and ESPN in the early 1980s, and in 1984 joined the Christian Broadcasting Network as their first National Cable Marketing Manager.
 In 1995, he was hired as the Marketing Director for Trinity Broadcasting Network.
 He resigned from the network in September 1998.

-Wiles previously broadcast his radio show on WRMI (Radio Miami International), but now has adopted the internet as the primary platform, with short-wave radio also hosting.
+Wiles previously broadcast his radio show on WRMI (Radio Miami International), but now has adopted the internet as the primary platform, with shortwave radio also hosting.